melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 * unexposed and cluster 2
 * unexposed and cluster 3

-From the data, the unexposed cluster has a significantly higher heart rate mean than cluster 2, at an alpha level of 0.05, with a p-value of 0.04916.

 #### Gestational age

 For the gestational age outcome, the differing clusters are: